 When it comes to Japanese milk, flavored soy milk is the choicest product with various additional flavors like coffee, chocolate, banana, strawberries, etc. But if you are looking for more Japanese-style soy milk, opt for those with Matcha, sakura, ume (plum), and sesame flavors.

-In general, soy milk is the most-enjoyed milk for all ages.
-And do not underestimate their protein; they are as nutritious as other dairy milk and even better because soy milk is low in cholesterol.
+In general, soy milk is one of the most-enjoyed milk for Asians.
+And do not underestimate their protein; they are as nutritious as other dairy milk and are even used to replace cow milk for a lower level of cholesterol.

-The basic soy milk has a bean-like flavor with a creamy texture.
+The basic soy milk is made using soybeans with a creamy texture.
 But these are flavored ones, so their tastes are mainly based on the added extracts.
-There are various brand names for Japanese flavored soy milk, but Kikkoman’s most famous ones.
+There are various brand names for Japanese-flavored soy milk, but Kikkoman is among the most famous ones.

 Location: Widely sold across Japan (in stores, markets, or beverage vending machines).